Wildlife holidays in the Falkland Islands

-Lying some 450 kilometres from the coast of South America, amid the rich fishing grounds of the South Atlantic, the islands are inhabited by huge numbers of seabirds during the breeding season which extends from October to March.
+Lying some 450 kilometres from the coast of South America, amid the rich fishing grounds of the South Atlantic, these islands are inhabited by huge numbers of seabirds during the breeding season, which extends from October to March.

 The spectacle of these great assemblies of penguins, albatrosses, cormorants and terns is reason enough to visit the Falklands but the islands are so much more than just a haven for seabirds.

 The scenery is often reminiscent of the Scottish islands, but there are many unique aspects to life in the Falklands and visitors are constantly charmed by this blend of familiar and unfamiliar.

 "The Falkland Islands tour has a fantastic combination for both the birder and the more general wildlife enthusiast with superb bird and marine mammal highlights."

 In many ways the islands are essentially British in character but the South Atlantic exerts its own influences.
 The sight of huge Elephant Seals hauled out on sandy beaches, or Giant Petrels gliding along the Stanley shoreline, remind us that Europe is thousands of kilometres away and that the wildlife has more affinities with Antarctica!